gdraheim/docker-mirror-packages-repo/README.md

 a mirror docker image as container.
-The --add-hosts option prints the line for "docker run" so that calls to the original upstream package server get diverted to the ip address locally running docker container.
+The --add-hosts option prints the line for "docker run" so that calls to the original upstream package server get diverted to the ip address of the locally running docker container.

 Effectively all `"yum install"` or `"zypper install"` or `"apt-get install"` commands run locally in the docker